Shared vs. Dedicated Internet: What's Right for Your Business?

 Dedicated internet access is more expensive than shared internet access.
 This is often the primary consideration for any business deciding if dedicated internet is right for them.

 However, most businesses find that the boost in productivity actually makes up for the increased cost of dedicated internet access.
 The cost of downtime can be huge for any organization.
-And naturally, as internet service providers continue to expand their high-speed internet offerings, you are often receiving more bandwidth and faster internet speeds for a similar amount of money.
+And naturally, as internet service providers continue to expand their high-speed fiber internet offerings, you are often receiving more bandwidth and faster internet speeds for a similar amount of money.

 In addition, dedicated internet access provides greater network security with the ability to add on even more security enhancements, depending on the needs of your organization.